zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - You think that because you understand “one” that you must therefore understand “two” because one and one make two.
 But you forget that you must also understand “and.”<br>–Rumi

+- Perfection is achieved not when there is nothing more to add, but when there is nothing left to subtract.<br>–Antoine de Saint-Exupéry